MicrosoftDocs/azure-stack-docs.zh-CN/azure-stack/user/azure-stack-version-profiles-azurecli2.md

 ---
-title: 使用 Azure CLI 管理 Azure Stack | Microsoft Docs
+title: Manage Azure Stack with Azure CLI | Microsoft Docs
-description: 了解如何使用跨平台命令行接口 (CLI) 管理和部署 Azure Stack 上的资源。
+description: Learn how to use the cross-platform command-line interface (CLI) to manage and deploy resources on Azure Stack.
 services: azure-stack
 documentationcenter: ''
 author: mattbriggs